-In aptX’s place, Apple have gone with AAC as a better-sounding Bluetooth audio codec for iOS.
+In aptX’s place, Apple have gone with AAC as their optional Bluetooth audio codec for iOS.
 The jury is still out on whether or not AAC sounds as good as aptX but one thing is certain: both codecs are lossy (no matter Qualcomm’s slippery tech talk) and both sound better than SBC, to varying degrees depending on the hardware implementation.
-Think of SBC as a low power, low quality fall back codec that keeps music playing when neither smartphone/tablet and/or headphone support AAC or aptX (HD).
+Think of SBC as a low power, low-quality fallback codec that keeps music playing when neither smartphone/tablet and/or headphone support AAC or aptX (HD).

 iOS users: forget about aptX (HD) – for now at least it remains irrelevant to your Bluetooth headphone needs.
 Instead, seek out AAC in your headphones’ specification sheet.
 Spying ‘Bluetooth 4.x’ is not enough.
 You’re looking for explicit mention of AAC support.

 If it’s there – per Sony MDR-1000X, Sony WH-1000XM2, Bose QC35 II, B&W PX,

 Sennheiser HD1* – then you’re good to go.
 Enjoy.
 If it isn’t – hello Sennheiser Momentum Wireless / HD1 – you’ll find yourself listening to sub-optimal SBC-fuelled Bluetooth audio.